Hebrews 5:1–10 . . .

 During Israel's ancient times, the high priest and all subordinate priests had to be selected from Aaron's family.
 Like us, he was just a man, but he played a special role in a Hebrew’s religion: He was to act honorably as God’s agent in behalf of men and women.
 Once a year only, he'd walk into the most holy part of the tabernacle or temple to meet with God in behalf of the people.
 Wearing prescribed clothing, he was to follow strict rules that God had assigned to Aaron while in the desert.
 He was to present appropriate gifts and sacrifices to God (v.
 1) who'd then pardon the people for what they'd done wrong that year.

 The high priest was a man just like other men.
 Being human, he was weak and had to confess his own sins, as well as the sins of others.
 He'd know peoples' feelings and needs.
 His attitude toward them had to be balanced.
-He was to be gentle to the naive yet strict to those who knew they'd done wrong (v.
+He was to be gentle to the naive, yet strict to those who knew they'd done wrong (v.
 2).
 David Guzik writes this about the compassion felt and shown by high priests: "God made specific commands to help the high priest minister with compassion.
-On his breastplate were set twelve stones engraved with the names of the tribes of Israel, and on the shoulder straps were stones engraved with the tribes' names.
-In this, the people of Israel were always on the heart and on the shoulders of the high priest (Exodus 28:4–30).
-The intention was to stir the compassion of the high priest."
+On his breastplate were set twelve stones engraved with the names of the tribes of Israel; on the shoulder straps were stones engraved with the tribes' names.
+In this, the people were always on the heart and shoulders of the high priest (Exodus 28:4–30).
+The intent was to stir the compassion of the high priest."

 As a human, a high priest had man's frailties.
 This connects with last week's summary of 4:15, which referred to Christ: "For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are — yet he did not sin."
 So, Christ, being a man, had weaknesses: He got tired, hungry, experienced pain, etc. The high priest in v.
 2 can deal gently, in a balanced way.
 He couldn't simply neglect one's sin or minimize it.
 As an earthly person, the high priest couldn't live a perfect life in God's view; he was likely to do wrong the way others had done, which is why he was required to first offer a sacrifice for himself, to receive his own pardon from God, before he could offer other peoples' sacrifices to God (v.
 3).